GoogleChrome/web.dev/src/site/content/en/blog/origin-trials/index.md

 ## How to register for an origin trial

 1. Choose an origin trial from the [list of active trials](https://developers.chrome.com/origintrials/#/trials/active).
-1. Request a token by clicking the **Request** button and filling out the form.
+1. Obtain a token by clicking the **Request** button and filling out the form.
 1. Add the token to your web pages, using one of the following methods:
    -  As a meta tag in the &lt;head&gt; of each page served: